ONLY 2 PLACES LEFT: BOOK NOW

 • Simplify your assessment, diagnosis and management of the most commonly encountered shoulder problems.

-• Expose the most common myths and misconceptions around shoulder anatomy, biomechanics and pathology.
+• Expose the common myths and misconceptions around shoulder anatomy, biomechanics and pathology.

-• Explore how to best assess and diagnose the most common causes of shoulder pain.
+• Explore how to best assess and diagnose the common causes of shoulder pain.

 • Learn how to assess strength, power, endurance, and proprioception of the shoulder.